awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 You can't use a '\\' or '=' character in a tag key\.

-All user\-defined tags on a source volume can optionally be copied to snapshots created by a policy\.
+The target tags that Amazon DLM uses to associate volumes with a policy can optionally be applied to snapshots created by the policy\.

 ### Lifecycle Policies<a name="dlm-lifecycle-policies"></a>